July 23-25, 2025

 Lindsey O-Pries, CEO, O-Pries Consulting

 Research consistently shows that diverse teams achieve the best outcomes.
 In this workshop, we’ll explore effective strategies for building and retaining diverse teams that perform at their highest potential.
-While this is a broad topic, we’ll focus on key areas such as hiring practices, onboarding processes, and creating a team culture and operational framework that supports long-term engagement and retention.
+While this is a broad topic, we’ll focus on key areas such as hiring practices, onboarding processes, and creating a team culture and operational framework that support long-term engagement and retention.
 This session goes beyond racial diversity, addressing the many dimensions of diversity—including age, gender, abilities, backgrounds, and experiences—to help you build a truly inclusive and high-performing team.
 Join us for an insightful session with practical takeaways for fostering a thriving, diverse workplace.

 Workshop 504 TBA